indiana-university/rivet-docs/content/blog/alpha-5-components.md

 In our previous blog post, we provided a first look at [Rivet's new header system]({{< ref "./alpha-header.md" >}}) and introduced some enhancements we're making to component documentation.

-A preview of the [Rivet's new footer system](https://rvtnext.sitehost-test.iu.edu/docs/components/footer/) is also available.
+A preview of [Rivet's new footer system](https://rvtnext.sitehost-test.iu.edu/docs/components/footer/) is also available.
 Like the header, the footer is similar to those you might have seen on the recently relaunched [iu.edu](https://iu.edu), [uits.iu.edu](https://uits.iu.edu), and [covid.iu.edu](https://covid.iu.edu) websites.

 ## Leaving feedback